obi-ml-public/ECG-LBBB-HF/README.md

 # ECG-LV-Disfunction
-Model to detect LV disfunction from ECG
+Model to detect ECG at high risk of heart failure from ECG presenting LBBB

 # Environment
 - tensorflow 2.4.1